Andrew Sugerman

 Andrew Sugerman is an American film producer.
 He attended the University of Rochester and subsequently the NYU – Tisch School of the Arts.
-Andrew began his career in television commercials and educational films in New York, then moved to Los Angeles, where he now resides, to work in theatrical feature films.
+Sugerman began his career in television commercials and educational films in New York, then moved to Los Angeles to work in film and television.

 Career

-Andrew Barry Sugerman has been involved in the production of a diverse range of motion pictures as a producer over the past thirty years.
-His own production, "Conviction," based on a true story, starring Hilary Swank, Sam Rockwell and Minnie Driver, directed by Tony Goldwyn, was released in October 2010 by Fox Searchlight and received many awards and critical praise.
+Andrew Barry Sugerman has been a producer over the past thirty years.
+His production, Conviction, was released in October 2010 by Fox Searchlight.